kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

-This message is a single (😎) byte long.
+This message is a single byte long (😎).

 ## SUBSCRIBE
 SUBSCRIBE is sent by a subscriber to start a subscription.